 The 7Twelve Portfolio is recommended by Craig Israelsen in his book 7Twelve: A Diversified Investment Portfolio with a Plan.
-The name is derived from equally dividing your portfolio between 12 funds in 7 asset categories: domestic stock, international stock, real estate, resources, domestic bonds, international bonds, and cash.
+The name is derived from equally dividing your portfolio between 12 funds in 7 asset categories: domestic stocks, international stocks, real estate, resources, domestic bonds, international bonds, and cash.

 - 8.3% REITs ⁵